bleppie/Blep.TextureOps/README.md

 **Blep.TextureOps** is a Unity plugin that allows you to manipulate Textures using compute shaders.
 It can be used as a lightweight alternative to OpenCV
 Note: This has been tested on OSX/Metal and Windows/DirectX, but should work on all platforms that support compute shaders.
 If there are problems, please let me know.

 Static classes provide all the functionality, for example:
 * `TextureMath.Add(srcA, srcB, dst)`
-* `TextureIP.Threshold(src, dst, new Vector4(0.5, 0.5, 0.5, 0))`
+* `TextureIP.Threshold(src, dst, 0.5f)
-* `TextureDraw.Circle(src, Color.red, new Vector2(100, 100), 10)`
+* `TextureDraw.Circle(src, Color.red, float2(100, 100), 10)`

 See more examples in TextureOpsExample.cs.